uoftgasa/uoftgasa.github.io/markdown/index.md

 **[UofT Off Campus Housing](https://offcampushousing.utoronto.ca)**

-UofT maintains its own website, with both on and off campus listings
+UofT maintains its own website, with both on and off campus listings.
+Students can [register](https://offcampushousing.utoronto.ca/registration) for free to browse listings and search for potential roommates.

 **[ViewIt](http://www.viewit.ca/torontozones.aspx)**